 - lowering the cost of lending to banks in order to increase bank lending under the Term Funding Scheme with Additional Incentives for Small to Mid-size Enterprises (TFSME);

-- launch of the COVID Corporate Financing Facility in collaboration with HM Treasury (for further details, see here; and
+- launch of the COVID Corporate Financing Facility in collaboration with HM Treasury; and

 - temporary decrease of the regulatory burden on banks and building societies to support additional lending.